-PROPOSAL NO. 1 ELECTION OF TWO TRUSTEES
+PROPOSAL NO. 1 Election of Two Trustees

 We were organized under the laws of the State of Maryland as a real estate investment trust on August 6, 1986.
 Pursuant to our Declaration of Trust, the Trustees have been divided into three classes, with staggered terms.
-The terms of the Trustees in Class II expire at this meeting, the terms of the Trustees in Class I will expire at the 2022 Annual Meeting and the terms of the Trustees in Class I will expire at the 2023 Annual Meeting.
+The terms of the Trustees in Class I expire at this meeting, the terms of the Trustees in Class III will expire at the 2024 Annual Meeting and the terms of the Trustees in Class III will expire at the 2025 Annual Meeting.
 At each Annual Meeting, Trustees are elected for a term of three years to succeed those in the class whose term is expiring at such Annual Meeting.

 The persons listed below include our Board of Trustees and nominees.
-The terms of the current Class II Trustees, Mr. Marc D. Miller and Ms. Gayle L. Capozzalo, expire at the 2021 Annual Meeting The nominees for the Class II Trustees are Marc D. Miller and Gayle L. Capozzalo.
-They have been nominated to be elected for a three-year term that expires at the 2024 Annual Meeting.
+The terms of the current Class I Trustees, Messrs.
+Alan B. Miller and Robert F. McCadden, expire at the 2023 Annual Meeting.
+The nominees for the Class I Trustees are Alan B. Miller and Robert F. McCadden.
+They have been nominated to be elected for a three-year term that expires at the 2026 Annual Meeting.
 The Trustees have no reason to believe that the nominees will be unavailable for election; however, if a nominee becomes unavailable for any reason, the shares represented by the proxy will be voted for the person, if any, who is designated by the Board of Trustees to replace the nominee.
 The nominees have consented to be named and have indicated their intent to serve if elected.

 Pursuant to our Declaration of Trust, a majority of our Trustees must be "Independent Trustees" with each class of Trustees containing at least one Independent Trustee.
 The Declaration of Trust defines an "Independent Trustee" as a Trustee who is not an affiliate of UHS, the parent company of our Advisor, and does not perform any services for us, except as Trustee.
-The vote of a majority of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class II Trustees.
-A majority of the votes cast means that the number of shares voted "for" a Trustee's election exceeds the number of shares "withheld" from that Trustee.
-A nominee currently serving as a Trustee not receiving a majority of the votes cast will tender his or her resignation, promptly following certification of the shareholder vote, for consideration by the Nominating & Corporate Governance Committee.
+The vote of a majority of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class I Trustees.
+A majority of the votes cast means that the number of shares voted "for" a Trustee's election exceeds the number of shares "against" that Trustee.
+A nominee currently serving as a Trustee not receiving a majority of the votes cast will tender his or her resignation, promptly following certification of the shareholder vote, for consideration by the Nominating & Governance Committee.